 Interrupting your training

-Interrupted training refers to an absence from your training rotations for more than eight weeks consecutively in a calendar year.
+Interrupted training refers to an absence from your training rotations for more than eight weeks consecutively in a training year.
 This includes parental leave (maternity, paternity or adoptive leave).

 Use the Interruption of Training form if you are interrupting your training this year.
-Register your period of interruption with the RACP before you begin your interrupted training.
+Register, where possible, your period of interruption with the RACP before you begin your interrupted training.

 - Trainees can interrupt training as many times and as long as they want, within the parameters of the time limit to complete training